lunit-io/ocelot23algo/README.md

     #############################################

     # We need to return a list of tuples with 4 elements, i.e.:
-    # - cell's x-coordinate in the cell patch
+    # - int: cell's x-coordinate in the cell patch
-    # - cell's y-coordinate in the cell patch
+    # - int: cell's y-coordinate in the cell patch
-    # - class id of the cell, either 1 (BC) or 2 (TC)
+    # - int: class id of the cell, either 1 (BC) or 2 (TC)
-    # - confidence score of the predicted cell
+    # - float: confidence score of the predicted cell
     return list(zip(xs, ys, class_id, probs))
 ```